hadrysmateusz/slate-plugin-system/README.md

-## Disclaimer: Beta
+# Slate Plugin System

-Anything and everything in this document and codebase is subject to change
+> Currently in beta: Anything and everything in this document and codebase is subject to change

-## Overview

 Plugins are self-contained plug-and-play packages containing everything needed to add some functionality to a slate app.

 - overrides for methods on the `editor` object
 - overrdies for `<Editable />` props like `renderElement` and `onKeyDown`
 - helper functions that are needed for integrating the functionality with your app

 ## How to use